 There’s a little-known fact about the beauty of stripped and refinished woodwork, and I discovered it the hard way starting with a blunder I committed in the spring of 1990.
-I’d just built and hung an insulated exterior red pine door and began applying a walnut-coloured outdoor varnish to it.
+I’d just built and hung two insulated exterior red pine doors that I’d made and began applying a walnut-coloured outdoor varnish to them.
 I’d never used this product before and in my haste to get the job done I let impatience rule.
 Instead of testing the new finish on scrap wood (as I always tell other people to do), I went right to the finely-sanded, bright new door with brush in hand.
-That proved to be a mistake.
+That proved to be a mistake, but with a silver lining.
 The first coat looked great, lending a rich brown, antique tone to the surfaces of the door.
 But the second coat didn’t look so good, and the third was just plain silly.
-Since the product had a very dark colour, it showed brush marks prominently as it built a surface film.
-Areas with a slightly thicker film were almost opaque; thinner areas were lighter.
+Since the product had a very dark colour, and it was designed to create a surface film, the second coat showed brush marks prominently as it built a surface film.
+Areas with a slightly thicker film were almost opaque.
+Thinner areas were lighter.
 All that work and the new door looked like a toddler’s first attempt at faux woodgrain finishing.
 As I was to find out later, the manufacturer discontinued the product I’d used a short time later, for reasons I was all too familiar with.

 There are 3 ways you can remove an old wood finish: